Bliksempie/fractured-world/chronicles/002-the-necromyce-infection.md

         - unconfirmed
     source-id: lore-origin-confirmed-not-discovered
 -->
-- Some believe Necromyce was artificially engineered—possibly as a failed weapon.
+- Some believe Necromyce was artificially engineered, possibly as a failed weapon.
-- Others say it didn’t start here at all—that it arrived long ago, buried in soil not native to this world.
+- Others say it didn't start here at all, that it arrived long ago, buried in soil not native to this world, awaiting its time to shine... or shall we say bloom.
 <!-- /show-if -->

 <!-- show-if